pavlovajane/pavlovajane/README.md

 * **Databases** SQL (MS SQL, Postgres, SQLite, MySQL)
 * **Unix** Linux (Ubuntu), Shell
 * **Tools** Confluence, JIRA, Postman, SwaggerHub, InVision, Balsamiq, Redash, PowerBI

-### 🌱 Currently learning

-In the middle of learning some serious AI, started with [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2023).
-This course explores the concepts and algorithms at the foundation of modern artificial intelligence, diving into the ideas that give rise to technologies like game-playing engines, handwriting recognition, and machine translation.
-Also, I'm deepening my knowledge of Java.

 ### 📫 You can reach out to me